-Here is some software that I like to install on any computer I am using for work:
+Here is some software that I like to use on any computer I am using:

 copy-unc-path adds an item to the right-click menu +of any file in Explorer that copies the text path to the clipboard.
 This is very useful in Revit and other apps when one has to enter a filename (DWG import, etc.) and saves lots of clicking up and down folders.
 Installer download…